pymupdf/PyMuPDF/docs/document.rst

-:meth:`Document.pdf_trailer`            PDF only: trailer source :meth:`Document.prev_location`          return (chapter, pno) of preceding page :meth:`Document.reload_page`            PDF only: provide a new copy of a page :meth:`Document.save`                   PDF only: save the document :meth:`Document.saveIncr`               PDF only: save the document incrementally :meth:`Document.scrub`                  PDF only: remove sensitive data
+:meth:`Document.pdf_trailer`            PDF only: trailer source :meth:`Document.prev_location`          return (chapter, pno) of preceding page :meth:`Document.reload_page`            PDF only: provide a new copy of a page :meth:`Document.resolve_names`          PDF only: Convert destination names into a Python dict :meth:`Document.save`                   PDF only: save the document :meth:`Document.saveIncr`               PDF only: save the document incrementally :meth:`Document.scrub`                  PDF only: remove sensitive data